cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

 Evented Signatures
 ==================

-Since version 1.0, Cuckoo provides a way to write more performant signatures.
+Since version 1.0, Cuckoo provides a way to write more high-performance signatures.
 In the past every signature was required to loop through the whole collection of API calls collected during the analysis.
 This was necessarily causing some performance issues when such collection would be of a large size.